Reasoning is All You Need for Video Generalization: A Counterfactual Benchmark with Sub-question Evaluation: Appendix

 \subsection{Data Construction Details}

-In this section, we present additional details on COVER construction, including information about the annotation agreements, data augmentation prompts, and process flow.
+In this section, we present additional details on COVER construction, including information about the task splitting scores, annotation agreements, data augmentation prompts and process flow.

+We invited three expert annotators to independently score each benchmark task based on our two-dimensional quadrant framework (abstract vs. concrete and perception vs. cognition).
+Their scoring results in Table \ref{tab:score} demonstrates the strictness, consistency, and logical coherence of our task categorization, effectively preventing overlaps and ambiguity.

-Three annotators were recruited to evaluate COVER across multiple dimensions, with the resultant assessments systematically compiled in Table \ref{tab:cross_val}, ensuring comprehensive evaluation coverage.
+The annotators were recruited to evaluate COVER across multiple dimensions, with the resultant assessments systematically compiled in Table \ref{tab:cross_val}, ensuring comprehensive evaluation coverage.
 The methodological workflow for data augmentation is schematically outlined in Figure \ref{fig:enlarge}.

 The schematic framework outlined in Figure \ref{fig:data_augmentation_prompts} delineates the methodology employed for contextual data augmentation, leveraging the generative capabilities of GPT-4o\cite{gpt4o} to construct domain-specific instructional prompts.